s3bucketregion/s3bucketregion.github.io/README.md

 - No AWS credentials required.
 - One-click copy feature for quick execution.
 - Clears terminal output before running the command.

+## Disclaimer

+This tool is intended for use on AWS S3 buckets that **you own or have explicit permission to query**.
+Unauthorized use of this tool may violate AWS policies.